stockeh/stockeh/README.md

 - 🌱 I’m currently learning about machine learning algorithms, thermodynamics, and the 3D state of the atmosphere
 - 📀 My other areas of inteterest include distributed systems; peer-to-peer systems and distributed file systems
 - 💬 Ask me about distributed systems, deep learning, webservices, or fun computer science applications [here](https://github.com/stockeh/stockeh/issues)
-- ⚡ Fun facts: I enjoy astrophotography, exploring the mountains, and listening classic rock
+- ⚡ Fun facts: I enjoy astrophotography, exploring the mountains, and listening to classic rock

 ### Connect with me: